Esophageal Cancer (cont.)

 - Cells in hair roots: Chemotherapy may cause hair loss.
-If you lose your hair, it will grow back, but it may change in color and texture.
+If you lose your hair, it will grow back, but it may change in color and texture fo a while.

 - Cells that line the digestive tract: Chemotherapy can cause poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
 Your health care team can give you medicines and suggest other ways to help with these problems.